thunderbird/webext-docs/runtime.rst

       :name: [``extensionId``]
       :type: (string, optional)

       The ID of the extension/app to send the message to.
 If omitted, the message will be sent to your own extension/app.
-Required if sending messages from a web page for $(topic:manifest/externally_connectable)[web messaging].
+Required if sending messages from a web page for web messaging.

    .. api-member::
       :name: ``message``